melissa-sa/melissa/README.md

 * Grid Engine
 * Condor
 * LSF
-* OAR is to be implemented soon
+* OAR supported is to be implemented soon

 `job_scheduler_config.py` is a fully customisable module for managing your scheduler of choice.
 It is an interface to how Melissa interacts with job schedulers.
 It does not require programming skills and requires only basic understaing of job scheduler features.